TerribleCodes/100-days-of-Node.js/11. Data Validation/data validation.md

     isPublished: { type: Boolean, required: true},
     price: {
         type: Number,
+        // Here an arrow function cannot be used.
+Reason: Arrow functions doesn't have `this` reference.
         required: function () {
             // If this.published is true, Price will be aquired.
 Else not required. return this.isPublished;